 - General power of attorney: This gives a broad spectrum of rights to the agent.
 They can handle business transactions, settle claims or operate your business.
 This type of power of attorney is useful if you are leaving the country or if you foresee yourself becoming incapacitated.
 Estate plans often include a general power of attorney.
 General power of attorney can also include insurance decisions and investment decisions, including those regarding your 401(k) or IRA.

-- Healthcare power of attorney: This power of attorney is specifically for medical decisions.
+- Healthcare power of attorney: This POA is specifically for medical decisions.
 Your agent can make decisions regarding your medical care if you are unconscious or otherwise unable to make your own choices.
 If you are going into a risky surgery where there is a chance you will end up in a coma, for instance, signing a healthcare power of attorney could be a good decision.
 This is a key part of an advance healthcare directive.

 Durable vs. Springing Power of Attorney